MichaelSwiatkiwsky/LeafletDemo/README.md

 # LeafletDemo
-Hacky demo illustrating some Leaflet features.
+A very quick and hacky demo illustrating some Leaflet features for a friend - not production-quality code.